Virginia Flats

-Virginia Flats, also known as the Summit Place Flats, are two historic apartment buildings located at St. Joseph, Missouri.
+Virginia Flats, also known as the Summit Place Flats, are two historic apartment buildings located in St. Joseph, Missouri.
 They were designed by the architectural firm Eckel & Mann.
 The south building was built in 1901, and is a two-story, rectangular Colonial Revival style brick four-plex with a hipped roof and a full-length, one-story front porch.
 The north building was built in 1888, and is a larger two-story rectangular brick Queen Anne style apartment building with 14 apartments, 7 on each floor.